-As a long-time anxiety-haver, I have found that one of the BEST ways to keep anxiety at bay is to do a heck of a lot of self-care.
-There are so many ways to do the whole self-care thing, but there are some ideas that are just better suited for anxiety!
+As someone who has had lots of anxiety and stress, I have found that one of the BEST ways to keep anxiety at bay is to do a heck of a lot of self-care.
+There are so many ways to do the whole self-care thing, but there are some ideas that are just better suited for daily stress and anxiety!

-These self-care ideas will leave you feeling more mentally free and physically energized, which definitely goes a long way when dealing with anxiety!
+These self-care ideas will leave you feeling more mentally free and physically energized, which definitely goes a long way when dealing with stress and anxiety!

 And honestly, some of these are nothing new, but they are THE most important things you can do for yourself!

-This post may contain some affiliate links, but only to products that I believe in and that will improve your life!
+This post may contain some affiliate links (which means I may receive a small commission at no extra cost to you), but only to products that I believe in and that will improve your life!

-Just want to let ya know: The information and tips on this website are from my personal experience with anxiety and are not a substitute for any type of medical, psychological or health advice.
-You can view our full disclaimer policy here.
+Just want to let ya know: The information and tips on this website are from my personal experience with stress and anxiety and are not a substitute for any type of medical, psychological or health advice.
+You can view my full disclaimer policy here.

-So here are my top 20 Self-Care Ideas for Anxiety
+So here are my top 20 self-care Ideas to reduce stress

 It can be REALLY hard to do anything when you feel anxious and stressed, and doing any of the following things might be VERY difficult.
 But it can be a bit easier than you think and over time, these things can become second nature to you.

-Incorporating self-care habits into your life will make your day-to-day life feel a lot more enjoyable and these healthy habits will help you feel good physically and mentally, which can help you to avoid hitting those “lows” of your mental health and anxiety.
+Incorporating self-care habits into your life will make your day-to-day life feel a lot more enjoyable and these healthy habits will help you feel good physically and mentally, which can help you reduce stress and improve your mental resilience so that you can deal with stress better!

 1. Declutter for 5 mins